-- An extensive network of 23 offices and 439 Investment Advisors (IAs) as at March 31, 2007 to provide quality products and services to private clients; - An integrated and international capital markets group to meet the financing needs of a broad range of corporate clients and to provide sales and trading services to institutional clients, as well as comprehensive and timely research on a universe of over 500 companies across seven sectors.
+- An integrated and international capital markets group to meet the financing needs of a broad range of corporate clients and to provide sales and trading services to institutional clients, as well as comprehensive and timely research on a universe of over 550 companies across eight sectors (Mining and Metals, Energy, Technology, Life Sciences, Consumer, Real Estate, Infrastructure, and Sustainability sectors); and, - An extensive network of 31 offices and 338 Advisory Teams as of March 31, 2009 to provide quality products and services to private clients.

 One of Canaccord's core strengths is its independence.
-Our long-term goal is to maintain our employee ownership above 50% of fully diluted shares.
+Our long-term goal is to maintain strong employee ownership in the Company.
 Canaccord is independent, entrepreneurial and free from institutional constraints and conflicts that can exist at larger financial institutions.
 This independence also allows Canaccord to provide a wide range of local and international products for its clients and to act quickly when opportunities arise or when prompt solutions need to be found.